 Case Study: Automobile Battery Company

-One of Very’s clients, an automobile battery company, stocks its products in thousands of retail locations around the country.
+One of Very’s clients, Interstate Batteries, stocks its products in thousands of retail locations around the country.

 However, these batteries only have a shelf life of 3 months before they need to be recharged, which presented a major challenge for the client.
 There was no way to know which batteries have been sold at which stores, and which batteries need to be replaced because they’re running low on juice.

 To deal with this issue, the client was loading up a full semi-trailer truck with many different types of batteries so that they would have enough to replace the inventory at each store.
 The size of the loads was based only on historical data, which required a lot of guesswork about the different battery stocks.

 As a result, the client found themselves overcompensating by always carrying more batteries than they needed.
 This meant that the client was wasting fuel and taking up space in the truck for each 50-pound battery that was being transported unnecessarily.